towns-protocol/towns/servers/matrix-publickey-login-spec.md

 * params."m.login.publickey.ethereum".version -- the version of this spec that the server is willing to support.
 See [version number](#version-number).

-* params."m.login.publickey.ethereum".chainIDs -- [blockchain network IDs](https://chainlist.org/) that the server will allow.
+* params."m.login.publickey.ethereum".chain_ids -- [blockchain network IDs](https://chainlist.org/) that the server will allow.
 Server is configured (via its configuration file) to allow login from a list of blockchain networks.
 For example, the production config allows chain ID 1 for the Ethereum mainnet; the test config allows chain ID 4 for the rinkeby test network.
-Server should reject login attempts for any chainIDs that are not listed in the params.
+Server should reject login attempts for any chain IDs that are not listed in the params.

 ## Client sends registration request with authentication data